 The Soviet Empire disappeared.

-I mean, I always try to remind people not only did he relaunch the American economy, not only did he rebuild civic culture and pride in being an American, the Soviet Union disappeared.
+I mean, I always try to remind people, not only did he relaunch the American economy, not only did he rebuild civic culture and pride in being an American, the Soviet Union disappeared.

 That should be a fairly historic presidency.

-I love in the first part of the book how you specifically, chapter one, two, uh, you know, the comeback of the country, the comeback of one nation under God, American sovereignty, of freedom of speech, of the tax cuts and constitutional judiciary.
+I love in the first part of the book how you specifically, chapter one, two, you know, the comeback of the country, the comeback of one nation under God, American sovereignty, of freedom of speech, of the tax cuts and constitutional judiciary.

 And I love the fact that in the second part, you talk about ongoing challenges for the president.

-How do we deal here's what's happened, and I do my nutshell version of it is it starts with Hillary Clinton, and she did not want congressional oversight.
+Here's what's happened, and I do my nutshell version of it, is it starts with Hillary Clinton, and she did not want congressional oversight.

-She commits a felony, violates the espionage act, then she subpoenaed her emails, she deletes 33,000 subpoenaed emails, acid wash her hard drive, had somebody that works for her break up her devices.
+She deletes 33,000 subpoenaed emails, acid washed her hard drive, had somebody that works for her break up her devices.

 We know that they favored her over him.